What is the Issue?

 After a lawsuit in West Virginia, a panel of scientists researched the health impacts of a few specific PFAS compounds and determined that they lead to many significant health issues, like diagnosed high cholesterol, ulcerative colitis, thyroid disease, testicular cancer, kidney cancer, pregnancy-induced hypertension, and low-birth weight in infants.

-Studies have also shown high levels of another industrial chemical, 1,4-dioxane in the Haw River and in drinking water sources.
-This is a common industrial solvent, and like PFAS may be entering municipal wastewater treatment plants from a large number of factories and facilities, particularly in Burlington, Greensboro and Reidsville.
 The Haw River Assembly has long been concerned about the presence of these chemicals in Pittsboro’s drinking water, the only town that uses the Haw River as it’s raw source.

 How is HRA Staying Involved?